Qingdao Tram: History

 In June 2015, the project was announced by the China Transportation Enterprises Committee as "2015 annual transport enterprises low-carbon energy-saving environmental protection outstanding project."
-In October, the vehicle field centre machine room axis shaft equipment debugging done, and with the line turnout control area joint test have done.
+In October, the vehicle field centre machine room axis shaft equipment debugging was completed, along with the line turnout control area joint test.
 On 18 December, more than 40 representatives of the public were invited to try out the tram.

-In January 2016, it was scheduled to carry out tricycle test operation review.
+In January 2016, it was scheduled to carry out "three-wheel" test operation review.
 On 5 February, the public was allowed to ride the tram as part of a free trial experience without needing a ticket.
-On 24 February, tricycle third expert review has done.
-On March 5, it began a formal passenger test operation.
+On 24 February, the third "three-wheel" expert reviewwas completed.
+On 5 March, it began a formal passenger test operation.
 On 8 November, the first seven cars on the line, full line with the car were in place.